ibm-cloud-docs/FileStorage/availability.md

 ## High Availability
 {: #storavailability}

 {{site.data.keyword.filestorage_short}} is built upon best-in-class, proven, enterprise-grade hardware and software to ensure high availability and uptime.
 Your data is stored on HA paired nodes.
-Each storage node has many paths to its own Solid State Drives and its partner node's SSDs as well.
-This protects against path failure and if there's a controller failure, the node can still access its partner's disks for continued productivity.
-Redundant network ports and paths protect against network failures all the way up the stack across the cloud connections.
+Each storage node has multiple paths to its own Solid State Drives and its partner node's SSDs as well.
+This protects against path failure and controller failure because the node can still access its partner's disks for continued productivity.
+Redundant network ports and paths protect against network failures across the cloud connections.

 | Storage type | Use Case | Durability | Availability |
 |--------------|----------|------------|--------------|